Questions about being a whistleblower

 17. Will I be informed of the outcome of my report?

-You generally have the right to be informed of the disposition of your disclosure and the findings of any investigation, although there might be overriding legal or public interest reasons not to do so.
+You generally have the right to be informed of the disposition of your disclosure and the findings of any investigation, although there might be overriding legal or public interest reasons that would preclude that.
 However, any action taken against an employee as a consequence of the findings of the investigation may be personal and confidential, in which case, it cannot be disclosed.

 Consult the Locally Designated Official, your supervisor or other appropriate supervisor or administrator, the Internal Audit Office, or the Academic Personnel or Human Resources Office.